Biden's billion-dollar cleanup pledge puts Great Lakes back in environment limelight

 The federal government is bound to protecting the lakes through the Canada-U.S. Great Lakes Water Quality Agreement, which dates back to 1972 but was renewed in 2012, as well as a new agreement with the Ontario government that took effect just last June.

-That agreement sets a 2026 deadline for Ottawa and the province to shore up six other specific areas of concern in Ontario, including Nipigon Bay, Peninsula Harbour, Niagara River, Port Hope Harbour, the Bay of Quinte and the St. Lawrence River.
+That agreement sets a 2026 deadline for Ottawa and the province to shore up six other specific areas of concern in Ontario.

-The federal government is also spending C$17.4 million over the next two years to work with provinces and territories, Indigenous Peoples and stakeholders in setting up a new Canada Water Agency that would backstop the cleanup effort.

-"These actions will contribute to the long-term goal of delisting the remaining (areas of concern) and ensuring that environmental improvements achieved through the ... process are sustained," Environment and Climate Change Canada said in a statement.

 Hartig cited a 2018 study that Biden also happened to mention: a University of Michigan examination of the impact of cleanup investments made between 2010 and 2016 by the Great Lakes Restoration Initiative, a multi-agency task force established in 2004 by then-president George W. Bush.